Inclusion Support

 |

-- referral to internal or external support services
+- Referrals to both internal and external support services

-To access the support services provided by Student Equity and Inclusion you need to register with our service.
-If you are registering for the first time, or reconnecting with us after a break in study, we recommend you do so 2 weeks before your commencing study period.
+To access the support services provided by Inclusion Support, you need to register with our service.
+If you're registering for the first time or reconnecting with us after a break in your studies, we recommend doing so at least 2 weeks before your teaching period begins.

-If you register after this time, your adjustments may not take effect until the following study period.
+If you register later, your adjustments may not take effect until the following teaching period.

-To access the support services provided by Student Equity and Inclusion you will need to register via appointment with an Inclusion Support Advisor.
+To access the support services provided by Inclusion, you will need to register by booking an appointment with an Inclusion Support Adviser.

 -